List of Anita Blake: Vampire Hunter characters: Jean-Claude

 Master of the City of St Louis, Jean-Claude is the lover of Anita Blake.
 He is said to be between 400 and 600 years old, an exact age is never given, except Danse Macabre Ch.
 24, Kiss the Dead, Ch.
 7, Affliction, Ch.
 3, 38,39, Dead Ice Ch.
 9, 38, Crimson Death Ch.
 19, 33, where it is said to be six hundred.
 He is part of the triumvirate consisting of Anita Blake and Ulfric of the St. Louis werewolves, Richard Zeeman.
 He is what in earlier times would be called an incubus.
 He carries the ardeur, which is like a sexual vampirism.
 He passed this onto Anita.

 Liv

 A large Nordic vampire with bodybuilder muscles who pledged her loyalty to Jean-Claude when he became Master of the City of St. Louis.
 Jealous of Jean-Claude's affection for Anita, Liv later betrays him and his followers to the Traveler, who had promised her the ability to kill or at least dominate Anita.
 Anita was only minorly affected but punished Liv with final death for her betrayal and for her role in Padma's abuses of several local werecreatures.
-Specifically, Anita promised Sylvie(2nd in command under Richard) that Liv would be killed for sexually assaulting Sylvie, when Sylvie refused to “give” Padma the pack when Richard was out of town.
+Specifically, Anita promised Sylvie (second in command under Richard) that Liv would be killed for sexually assaulting Sylvie when she refused to “give” Padma the pack while Richard was out of town.

 Appearances: The Killing Dance, Burnt Offerings.